ujihisa/neco-look/README.md

 # neocomplcache-look (neco-look)

-A neocomplcache plugin for `/usr/bin/look` for completing English.
+A neocomplcache plugin for `/usr/bin/look` for completing words in English.

 ## install